David Coverdale: Re-reformation of Whitesnake (2003–2025)

 In April 2008, the band released its first new studio album in over 11 years titled Good to Be Bad to great reviews.
 On 11 August 2009 Whitesnake played a show at Red Rocks Amphitheatre in Morrison, Colorado when Coverdale suffered a vocal injury.
 After seeing a specialist, it was announced the following day, that Coverdale had been suffering from severe vocal fold edema and a left vocal fold vascular lesion.
 The remainder of the tour with Judas Priest was cancelled so that the injury would not worsen.
 In March 2011 the band released their 11th studio album, Forevermore.

 In May 2015, the band released their 12th The Purple Album, featuring cover versions of the songs that Coverdale had originally sang on with Deep Purple.
 It was followed by a supporting tour.
 In May 2019, the band released their 13th studio album titled Flesh & Blood.

 In May 2022, the band began their COVID-19 delayed farewell tour, with European dates beginning in Dublin on 10 May, but were only able to continue, until their show in Croatia on 2 July 2022.
 After cancelling the last 11 dates of the European leg of the tour due to health problems affecting various band members including Reb Beach, Tommy Aldridge and Coverdale himself, Whitesnake subsequently cancelled the entire 2022 North American leg of its Farewell Tour as Coverdale was forced to deal with ongoing respiratory health issues.

-In 2024, a compilation album, Into the Light: The Solo Albums, was released, containing new mixes and remasters, of all of Coverdale's solo albums under the Whitesnake name.
+In 2024, a compilation album, Into the Light: The Solo Albums, was released, containing new mixes and remasters of all of Coverdale's solo albums under the Whitesnake name.

+Retirement

-In 2025, Coverdale announced his retirement, disbanding Whitesnake altogether.
+On 13 November 2025, Coverdale announced his retirement, disbanding Whitesnake altogether.